amit1436/AJSPIN-WORKBOOK/README.md

 ## 🚀 Live Demo
 [Access the Tool Here](https://github.com/amit1436/AJSPIN-WORKBOOK/)

+The Problem: In synthetic chemistry, converting raw NMR data into journal-ready experimental paragraphs is a bottleneck.
+Existing tools like ASpin provide helpful color-coding in Excel, but they require manual data entry, are prone to formatting errors, and rely on proprietary spreadsheet software.
+Furthermore, industry-standard tools like Mnova can be cost-prohibitive for independent researchers and students, and often require a steep learning curve for simple reporting tasks.

+## ✨ The Solution
+AJSPIN is an open-source, HTML5-based tool designed to bridge the gap between spectral processing and manuscript preparation.

 ## ✨ Key Features
 * **Zero-Installation:** Runs entirely in the browser.
 * **Automated J value calculations:** Algorithmic assignment of J values for doublets, triplets, doublets of doublet etc.